 The Urban County will continue collaborating closely with the County of San Luis Obispo Department of Social Services to reduce the number of poverty-level families.
-As stated earlier in this section, the homeless related issues are considered important enough for the County to budget \$180,000 in General Fund Support on an annual basis for homeless shelters and services.
+As stated earlier in this section, the homeless related issues are considered important enough for the County to budget \$218,000 in General Fund Support on an annual basis for homeless shelters and services.
+The funding under CBDG is maxed out at 15% each year towards public services.
+The County contributes all of its 15% towards homeless related services funding Maxine Lewis Memorial Shelter, Prado Day Center, and ECHO Homeless Shelter.